SamKacer/IP_website/background.md

 -   But programming using a distributed processing framework like MapReduce introduces high barrier of entry

-    -   Need experts to code your queries!
+    -   Need programming experts to code your queries!

+    - but most end users are financial analysts with little or no programming experience

 -   **Solution**: write simple queries with our language and our query engine will turn it into a distributed program for you!